33 Pages Posted: 26 Jan 2008 Last revised: 27 Jul 2017

 In some cases, the process involves a renegotiation of identity.
-Faced with the painful, practical dilemma inherent in the conflict, the parties begin to realize their situation is exacerbated by the linkage in their minds between the outcome of the mediation and their identities.
+Faced with the painful, practical dilemmas inherent in the conflict, the parties begin to realize their situation is exacerbated by the linkage in their minds between the outcome of the mediation and their identities.
 Under the pressure of the conflict, and hopefully with appropriate assistance from the mediator, they finally manage to cut the link between the two.
-The release that follows allows for clearer thinking and reflective functioning.
-This psychological, spiritual and practical achievement heralds the possibility of resolution.
+The release that follows allows for clearer thinking and reflective functioning, and brings a deeper resolution.

 The importance of the mediator's respect or deep recognition of the parties is also emphasized.
 Respect has the advantage of validating the party as a human being while simultaneously addressing the psychological issue inevitably being stimulated by the mediation - the validity, stability and value of the party's sense of identity.
 Deep recognition is seen as contrasting with and complementing 'mindfulness' practice and with recognition as discussed in other spiritual traditions and by intersubjective theorists.